-Design fakery and copying has been a major issue in the fashion industry for over a century, and the rising trend of ‘counterfeit chic’ in recent years has brought the issue back to a head.
+Design fakery and copying has been a major issue in the fashion industry for over a century, and the rising trend of ‘counterfeit chic’ in recent years has brought the issue back to the forefront.

-Contact us today for a chat about how best to protect the intellectual property rights relating to your designs and fashions.
+Contact us today for a chat about how to protect the intellectual property rights relating to your designs and fashion.

 What is fashion law?